 Overcoming drug abuse can be very difficult and most people will require help in the form of specialised drug treatment.
 This typically involves a combination of withdrawal therapy, counselling and self-help groups, although the exact methods used will depend on the individual and the nature of their addiction.
 Treatment for drug abuse can only be successful if an individual is ready and willing to change.
 It can take a lot of courage and strength to face up to an addiction, but recognising that you need help is the first important step to a successful recovery.

 What drugs can people become addicted to?

-Drugs are often recognised as hard or soft, legal or illegal, uppers or downers or addictive and non-addictive.
-However they can also be categorised based upon the effect they produce as stimulants, depressants and hallucinogens.
+There are many different types of drugs, and they can be referred to as hard or soft, legal or illegal, uppers or downers or addictive and non-addictive.
+Drugs can also be categorised based on their side effects.
+These vary from stimulants, depressants and hallucinogens.

-Hallucinogens alter perceptions of reality, changing the way users experience the world through their senses.
-Examples include Cannabis, LSD, Magic Mushrooms and Ketamine.
-Often users will see and hear things that are not real.
-Hallucinogens can also trigger psychotic reactions, including paranoia.
+These drugs modify perceptions of reality - changing the way users experience the world through their senses.
+Examples include cannabis, magic mushrooms, LSD and ketamine, and the effects can be highly unpredictable.
+Often users will see and hear things that are not real and some will experience psychotic reactions such as paranoia.